akshaykekuda/grid-world-sarsa/README.md

-# Finding the optimal policy for a grid world using SARSA: On policy TD Control
+# Finding the optimal policy for a grid world using SARSA and linear function approximation

 ## Grid World Problem